OSGeo/OSGeoLive-doc/en/quickstart/openlayers_quickstart.rst

 **Source**
   Each layer has a *source* attached, which knows how to load the layer content.
-  In the case of *vector layers*, its sources read vector data using a *format* class (for example GeoJSON or KML) and fill the layer with a set of *features*.
+  In the case of *vector layers*, its source read vector data using a *format* class (for example GeoJSON or KML) and fill the layer with a set of *features*.